Oregu/usher/README.md

 What it can do
 --------------
-It can generate length recursive function within 15 seconds.
+It can generate `length` and `sum` recursive functions.
 Very alpha.
+Can't generate Fibonacci yet.
 Consider not working.

 Run it with
 ```clojure